pooyeshtorabi/pooyeshtorabi/README.md

 ### 🧠 About Me

-I'm a full-stack developer driven by clean architecture, elegant automation, and scalable solutions.

-I specialize in:
+I'm a software developer focused on building end-to-end systems — from web platforms to real-time automation.
+My work lives where code meets purpose.

-- **Backend development** using Python — particularly with **Flask** and **Django**
+🔹 Backends in **Python** using **Flask** and **Django**
-- **Custom WordPress** solutions including advanced theme/plugin development
-- Building high-performance **bots and automation pipelines** for Telegram & Discord
-- Developing interactive and responsive web interfaces with a UI/UX-first mindset
-- Working with **microcontroller-based systems** and experimenting in the world of **robotics & Arduino**
+🔹 Advanced **WordPress** engineering: custom themes, plugins, performance tuning
+🔹 Architecting bots for **Telegram & Discord**, designed for real-world use cases
+🔹 Tinkering in **robotics** and building prototypes with **Arduino**
+🔹 Always designing with **UX in mind** and delivering scalable, clean systems

-In short: I turn code into impact.
-Whether it's a website, a bot, or a system, I focus on building products that work — smart, fast, and reliably.
+Whether it's a website, a bot, or an automated workflow — I don’t just code it, I **engineer** it.

 ---